 Upon completion of this training, students will sit for the American Nurses Credentialing Center national certification to become a PMHNP.

 We received high interest from many well qualified applicants during the first application cycle and we plan to increase admissions for the January 2022 cohort.
-Eligible applicants, including those who did not receive admission this year, are strongly encouraged to apply during the next application cycle.
-We are developing a new application that will be available soon.
-Please check back as we will update the website as soon as the application is available.
-In the meantime, we encourage you to begin working on your application, such as by reaching out to your recommenders, writing your personal statement, and contacting past educational institutions for transcripts.
+Eligible applicants, including those who did not receive admission in the first cycle, are strongly encouraged to apply during the second application cycle, from Nov.
+16, 2020 through March 1, 2021.

 |For January 2022 Entry|